-Hard Disk Boot From - This option lets you choose to boot from Primary IDE (Pri-IDE), Secondary IDE (Sec-IDE), or SCSI hard disk.
-Same as IDE options, the Boot Sequence in the next field is set to C, A when the SCSI is chosen.
+Hard Disk Boot From - This option lets you boot from the Primary IDE Master (Pri-IDE) Default, Secondary IDE Master (Sec-IDE), or First SCSI hard disk.

-Boot Sequence - When your system is powered on, the BIOS performs a variety of operations, then attempts to boot an Operating System from either a hard drive, floppy drive, or CD-ROM.
+System Boot Sequence - When your system is powered on, the BIOS performs a variety of operations, then attempts to boot an Operating System from either a hard drive, floppy drive, or CD-ROM.
 This setting determines the sequence that the BIOS will follow when searching devices for a bootable disk.
 Most users find the C, A setting to be most beneficial, since it takes the least amount of time to boot the system.
 If however, you want the ability to boot from a Floppy or CD-ROM drive, you would need to choose either the A, C or CDROM, C, A setting.
 For instance, if your boot sequence was set to C, A and for some reason you wanted to boot to your Floppy A: Drive, it would not be possible, since the BIOS would always boot from the C: drive first.
 In this case, this setting would need to be changed to A, C so that the system would first check the floppy drive for a bootable disk.
 This would slow bootup speed, however, since the floppy would be checked on every boot.

 C, A System will first search hard disk drive then floppy disk drive for boot sector.
-A,C System will first search for boot sector on floppy disk, then hard disk.
+A, C System will first search for boot sector on floppy disk, then hard disk.
 CDROM, C, A System will first search the CDROM drive, then hard disk drive and then floppy disk drive for boot sector.
 C, CDROM, A System will first search for boot sector on hard disk drive, then CDROM drive, and then floppy disk drive.